RocketMan/zookeeper/CONTRIBUTING.md

 1. Fork Zookeeper Online
 2. Clone Zookeeper from your fork
 3. Create and check out a new branch for your feature or enhancement
-4. Edit config/config.php as appropriate
+4. Copy config/config.example.php to config/config.php and edit as appropriate
 5. Apply and test your changes.
 Please keep the source code style as consistent as possible with the existing codebase.
 Zookeeper Online uses the [PSR-2 coding style](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)